squidfunk/mkdocs-material/docs/publishing-your-site.md

 Your documentation should shortly appear at `<username>.github.io/<repository>`.

-!!! note
-    The sample GitHub Action workflow above will run on both the `main` and `master` branches.
-It is recommended that users remove one of either `main` or `master` depending on how the target repository is set up.
-If a branch is included in the workflow but does not exist in the repo then it will be a no-op.

 _Remember to set the_ `GH_TOKEN` _environment variable to the value of your
 [personal access token][3] when using [Material for MkDocs Insiders][4], which can be done using [secrets][5]._